What Is the Legal Age to Drive a Golf Cart in Michigan?

-Short Answer: In Michigan, the legal age to drive a golf cart on public roads is 14 years old, provided the driver holds a valid learner’s permit or driver’s license.
-However, golf carts operated on private property have no age restrictions.
-Local ordinances may impose additional rules, so always check municipal guidelines.
+In Michigan, the minimum age to operate a golf cart on public roads is 14, provided the driver holds a valid learner’s permit or driver’s license.
+On private property, there are no age restrictions, though local ordinances may set additional rules.
+Understanding these laws ensures safe and legal use, protecting both drivers and communities.

-Do You Need a Driver’s License to Drive a Golf Cart in Michigan?
+Do You Need a Driver’s License to Operate a Golf Cart?

 How Does Michigan Law Define Golf Cart Operation?

 Golf carts may operate on public roads with speed limits of 35 mph or lower.
 They are prohibited on highways, sidewalks, and bike lanes.
-Use on private property (e.g., golf courses, campgrounds) is unrestricted, but municipalities like Mackinac Island or coastal towns may have specific zones for golf cart access.
+Use on private property, such as golf courses or campgrounds, is generally unrestricted.
+Certain municipalities, like Mackinac Island, enforce specific zones and restrictions.

 Are Safety Equipment Requirements Mandatory?